-We estimate that the net proceeds to us from the sale of the shares of our common stock in this offering will be approximately \$160.8 million, or approximately \$185.1 million if the underwriters exercise their option to purchase additional shares in full, based upon an offering price of \$24.59 per share, which is the last reported sale price of our common stock on the NASDAQ Global Select Market on January 28, 2020 and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of the shares of our common stock in this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares in full, based upon an offering price of \$ per share, which is the last reported sale price of our common stock , 2019 and after deducting estimated $\,$ on the NASDAQ Global Select Market on underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering, together with our existing resources, as follows: (1) to fund Phase 2 and Phase 3 clinical trials for AL001 in FTD-GRN and expand into FTD-C9orf72 and other potential indications; (2) to fund Phase 1 and Phase 2 clinical trials for AL002 and AL003; (3) to advance AL101 through Phase 1 clinical trials; (4) to continue to advance our preclinical development pipeline into Phase 1 clinical trials; (5) to further develop our Discovery Platform; and (6) to fund working capital and other general corporate activities.
+We intend to use the net proceeds from this offering, together with our existing resources, as follows: (1) to fund Phase 2 and Phase 3 clinical trials for AL001 in FTD-GRN and expand into FTD-C9orf72 and other potential indications; (2) to fund Phase 1 and Phase 2 clinical trials for AL002 and AL003; (3) to advance AL101 in and through Phase 1 clinical trials; (4) to continue to advance our preclinical development pipeline into Phase 1 clinical trials; (5) to further develop our Discovery Platform; and (6) to fund working capital and other general corporate activities.
 See the section titled "Use of Proceeds" for more information.